 Ideally, there are essential solar panel grants, but they do not offer financial support.

-Due to this, they have created some solar panel schemes which will intrigue numerous people.
+Due to this, they have created some solar panel schemes that will intrigue numerous people.
 Some cater to domestic solar panels, whereas others offer incentives for businesses using solar power.
 Even then, over the last two years, the extent of these grants in the UK has been scrapped.

 In turn, the UK Government reduced the cost of solar panels.
 One such example would be the discontinuation of the Feed-in Tariff (FIT) in April.